Beating the fault-tolerance bound and security loopholes for Byzantine agreement with a quantum solution: Materials and Methods

 Quantum digital signatures with information-theoretical security have two major properties, nonrepudiation and unforgeability.
+They are all divided into the two stages, distribution stage and messaging stage.
+The distribution stage is to distribute the correlated raw quantum keys of Alice-Bob and Alice-Charlie for the messaging stage.
+The correlated quantum keys can be achieved by some classical operations, such as symmetrization step used in CV-QDS~\cite{richter2021agile}, BB84 GC01-QDS~\cite{amiri2016secure}, and MDI-QDS~\cite{yin2017experimental,roberts2017experimental}, test bits used in SARG04-QDS~\cite{yin2016practical,lu2021efficient,Weng2021secure}, and secret sharing used in OTUH-QDS~\cite{yin2021experimental,li2023one}.
+The messaging stage is to complete the digital signature to determine whether it is successful or not.

-The brief process of quantum digital signatures can be described as follows.
+The brief process of messaging stage can be described as follows.
 Alice is a `signer'.
 Bob is a `forwarder'.
 Charlie is a `verifier'.
-Alice signs a message with certain methods, and then transmits the message and corresponding signature to Bob.
+Alice signs a message with her quantum keys, and then transmits the message and corresponding signature to Bob.
 Bob forwards the message and corresponding signature to the verifier Charlie.
 Then, Bob and Charlie will check the message and corresponding signature, respectively.
 The process of QDS is successful when and only when both Bob and Charlie accept the message and the corresponding signature.
+The signature rate, $SR$, is defined as the number of times the players can perform the QDS per second.

 {\it{Nonrepudiation.}} Nonrepudiation refers to a situation in which the signer cannot successfully dispute the authorship of his signature.
 This means that Alice cannot deny the fact that she signed the message if the signature is accepted by both Bob and Charlie.